Walking from San Sebastián to Bilbao | Camino Del Norte Route

 Next we arrive in Larrabetzu and take a short rest in the main square.
 Somewhere nearby is one of the world’s best restaurants, Azurmendi, which has not one, not two, but three Michelin stars.
 We fantasised about trailing in and sitting down for a 12-course meal.

-Have you’ve ever watch Hook (1991) with Robin Williams?
+Have you’ve ever watched Hook (1991) with Robin Williams?
 There’s a wonderful scene where Williams is sitting down on the ship with a bunch of kids and they’re gorging on all this imaginary food.
 Then, all of a sudden, through sheer power of imagination, the food magically appears in ‘real life’.

 Eventually we arrived in the quiet town of Lezama and had an early night after dinner.
 We had nearly completed our walk from San Sebastián to Bilbao – just one more day left!